cibernox/svelte-intl-precompile/README.md

 before, around 400% faster.

 ### Setup
+First of all, you can find a working sveltekit app configured to use `svelte-intl-precompile` in https://github.com/cibernox/sample-app-svelte-intl-precompile.
+If you struggle with any of the following steps you can always use that app to compare it with yours:

-Install `svelte-intl-precompile` as a runtime dependency.
+1. Install `svelte-intl-precompile` as a runtime dependency.

-Create a folder to put your translations.
+2. Create a folder to put your translations.
 I like to use a `/messages` or `/locales` folder on the root.
 On that folder, create `en.js`, `es.js` and as many files as languages you want.
 On each file, export an object with your translations:
 ```js
 export default {
   "recent.aria": "Find recently viewed tides",